legitSamuel0029/time-series-forecasting-for-energy-import/README.md

 # Time series forecasting for energy consumption

-Exploration of time series forecasting for energy usage with TensorFlow: training CNN and RNN models for predicting energy consumption based on date and time.
+Exploration of time series forecasting for energy usage with TensorFlow: training CNN and RNN models for predicting energy consumption based on date, time and current / recent consumption.
 Inspired by: [](https://www.tensorflow.org/tutorials/structured_data/time_series)

 ## Resources